 Admission to the Music Major

-Freshmen who express interest in majoring or minoring in music should follow the appropriate music curriculum and receive advising from the Music Department chair, Dr. Cynthia B. Ramsey.
-Students may apply for major standing as early as the end of the freshman year.
+Freshmen and first year-students who express interest in majoring or minoring in music or music education should follow the appropriate music or music education curriculum and initially receive advising from the Music Department chair.
+Students may apply for major standing as early as the end of the first year.

 A successful major standing jury will result in admission to the music or music education major.

-Transfer students who enter University of Lynchburg with 60 or more accepted credits must apply for major standing during their first semester at the College.
-Approval for major standing may be granted after that first semester or the music faculty may defer final action until the end of the student’s second semester of study.
+Transfer students who enter University of Lynchburg with 60 or more accepted credits must apply for major standing during their first semester at the University.
+Approval for major standing may be granted after that first semester or deferred until the end of the student’s second semester of study.

 With the exception of transfer students who enter University of Lynchburg with 60 credits or more, no deferrals on major standing are given after the student has completed 70 credits.